postgres/postgres/documentation/docs/index.md

-# `pg_tde` documentation
+# `pg_tde` documentation [Tech preview]

 `pg_tde` is the extension that brings in [Transparent Data Encryption (TDE)](tde.md) to PostgreSQL and enables users to keep sensitive data safe and secure.
+It enables users to configure encryption differently for each database, encrypting specific tables in some databases with different encryption keys, while keeping others non encrypted.

 !!! important

-    This is the MVP version of the extension and is not meant for production use yet.
+    This is the tech preview version of the extension and is not meant for production use yet.

 [What's new](release-notes/tech-preview.md){.md-button}